 Landscape photographers love to shoot a mirroring in a calm water surface.
-VIEWFINDRs algorithm forecast when you must visit a photo spot containing a water surface in the image composition to shoot a perfect reflection.
+VIEWFINDRs algorithm forecast when you must visit a photo spot containing a water surface in the image composition to photograph water reflections.

 The algorithm works best for lakes and rivers, not for the seaside.
 We do not calculate wave height on the open ocean into the algorithm as it is nearly impossible to have a mirroring in open water.
 We regard windspeed only.
 No wind, perfect mirroring.
 Also, local turbulence in rivers are not in calculated.